|

 After all, a documentary is a lot of work.
 That's especially true

-with a controversial topic like the Oklahoma City bombing.
+with a controversial topic like the Oklahoma

-The official explanation of the Oklahoma City bombing,
+City bombing.
+The official explanation of

-add up.
+doesn't add up.

 And there are a number of sidebar issues in this story that are just a